General

 • Family Child Care Home – A private home licensed to care for up to six children at a time.

-Providers wishing to be licensed as a child care center, group child care home, or family child care home, should call the Bureau of Community and Health Systems (BCHS) toll free at 866-685-0006 or visit www.michigan.gov/michild care.
+Providers wishing to be licensed as a child care center, group child care home, or family child care home, should call the Child Care Licensing Bureau (CCLB) toll free at 866-685-0006 or visit michigan.gov/michildcare.
 Licensed providers must comply with all Licensing and Regulatory Affairs requirements, including background checks, initial and ongoing health and safety training, and annual monitoring visits in order to be eligible for child care subsidy reimbursement.

 License Exempt-Related